Kenfack Zyczkowski indicator of nonclassicality for two non-equivalent representations of Wigner function of qutrit: Introduction

-} {SEE OTHER BOUNDS (51) in our Notes on Uncertainty and Separability } After Vahagn correction of the upper bound (51) reads :

-}. \fi It is worth to emphasize that the bounds (\ref{eq:WFNBounds}) being functions of spectrum of state and the Stratonovich-Weyl kernels are an exact in a sense that they are attainable at certain points of the phase space.

-The bounds (\ref{eq:CWF2Bounds})-(\ref{eq:WFNBounds}) indicate the possibility for the Wigner function to take a negative value. \footnote{ Definitely, there are states such that the bounds ~(\ref{eq:CWF2Bounds}) and ~(\ref{eq:VolumeBoundary}) are not optimal and the lower bound of the Wigner function for certain states can be a positive .
-However, in view of the well-known Hudson's theorem \cite{Hudson1974}, a positive definiteness occurs only for very special classes of states, e.g., a Gaussian wave function is the only pure state corresponding to a positive Wigner function.} This phenomenon was discovered in the early days of quantum theory and it became associated to the manifestation of quantumness of a physical system.
-Despite of a long history of studies of the quasiprobabilty distributions nowadays new aspects of the Wigner function negativity has drawn attention.
-Particularly, in connection to the quantum computing and theory of quantum information, a special class of so-called discrete Wigner functions \cite{Wooters1987,GibbonsHoffmanWootters2004} has been introduced, for which negativity is equivalent to the quantum contextuality ~\cite{Delfosse1OkayVegaBrowneRaussendorf2017,RaussendorfBrowneDelfosseCVega2017,Ming}.
+The bounds (\ref{eq:CWF2Bounds})-(\ref{eq:WFNBounds}), being functions of states and the Stratonovich-Weyl kernels eigenvalues, are exact in a sense that they are attainable at certain points of the phase space.
+Particularly, the subset of phase space where the Wigner function acquires negative values might be not empty. \footnote{ Definitely, there are states such that the bounds ~(\ref{eq:CWF2Bounds}) and ~(\ref{eq:VolumeBoundary}) are not optimal and the lower bound of the Wigner function for certain states can be positive.
+However, in view of the well-known Hudson's theorem \cite{Hudson1974}, a positive definiteness occurs only for very special classes of states, e.g., a Gaussian wave function is the only pure state corresponding to a positive Wigner function. }

+{ $\bullet$\textbf{\, Wigner Functions Negativity vs. Classicality\, }$\bullet$} Faced with the negativity of probability distribution, Wigner in his 1932 paper \cite{Wigner1932} wrote: ``But of course this must not hinder the use of it in calculations as an auxiliary function which obeys many relations we would expect from such a probability''.
+This guideline turned out to be foresighted.
+Almost a century of history of the method of quasiprobability distributions gave us an effective tool for analyzing quantum phenomena in variety of research areas including quantum optics \cite{Hillery1987,LvovskyRaymer}, quantum theory of information and communications \cite{Ferrie2011,VeitchFerrieGrossEmerson2012}.
+It turns out that during this time a drastic metamorphosis happened in perception of the negative distributions: from an ``auxiliary'' probability function up to proclamation of quasidistributions as a basic ingredient in quantifying the degree of quantumness (cf. recent discussions in \cite{FerrieEmerson2009,FerrieMorrisEmerson2010,Ferrie2011,SperlingWalmsley2018}).